ConSol/sakuli/docs/troubleshooting-tuning-sakuli-client.md

 ![visualeffects](pics/w_visualeffects.jpg)

 #### RDP related settings
-The following steps have only to be done if you are accessing the Sakuli Client with RDP.
+The following steps have only to be done if you are accessing the Sakuli Client via RDP.
 ##### Disable Clipboard Sharing
 The "paste" function of Sakuli uses the clipboard at runtime to decrypt and paste passwords.
 For this reason, the clipboard exchange of the Sakuli client and the RDP client should be suppressed in the settings tab of your **local Remote Desktop client**: